 In everlasting memory/ of the anguish of our ancestors/ may those who died rest in peace/ may those who return find their roots/ may humanity never again perpetrate/ such injustice against humanity/ we the living vow to uphold this

-Note: This story was previously published on BootsnAll in May 2007.
-The names of the people in this story have been changed.
+Note: Parts of this blog post was previously published on BootsnAll in May 2007.